vagabondHustler/subsearch/README.md

 Right-click inside any folder containing the movie/series and you're done!

 If no subtitles are found or no subtitles (including the folder subs with extra .srt files) are synced with the movie check the search.log for a list with download links to all the diffrent subtitles that didn't pass the search threshold percentage or decreese the value in the settings GUI, accessed from main.py

+## Getting Started - Executable file <a name = "getting_started_exe"></a>

+Download SubSearch_vx.x.x.exe.zip

+Unzip file and run SubSearch.exe

+Right-click inside any folder containing the movie/series and you're done!

+If no subtitles are found or no subtitles (including the folder subs with extra .srt files) are synced with the movie check the search.log for a list with download links to all the diffrent subtitles that didn't pass the search threshold percentage or decreese the value in the settings GUI, accessed from SubSearch.exe

 ## Supported languages <a name = "lsupport"></a>